reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 - [Noam Ross](https://twitter.com/noamross), Senior Research Scientist at EcoHealth / Editor at rOpenSci
 - [Karthik Ram](https://twitter.com/_inundata), Data Scientist at Berkeley Institute for DS / Lead for rOpenSci project

+### Diversity Scholarships
+[rstudio](https://blog.rstudio.com/2018/08/10/rstudio-conf-2019-diversity-scholarships/) is offering 32 domestic diversity scholarships and 6 internatioal scholarships to its 2019 conference.

 ## Table of Key Characteristics of R-Ladies and PyLadies
 This table compares key details of R-Ladies and PyLadies, as well as Women in Machine Learning and Data Science (WiMLDS).
 WiMLDS is included because it serves both populations in data science.